goxdve/BiLSTM-CRF/README.md

 ```
 sh run.sh test-without-cuda
 ```
-There is already a trained model in the [model](./model) folder, so you can directly executing the testing command directly without training.
+There is already a trained model in the [model](./model) folder, so you can execute the testing command directly without training.

 If you want to change some hyper-parameters, use the following command to refer to the options.
 ```